L2TP/IPSec and PPTP on Linux

 Now your new connection should be part of your list of network connections which should also be accessible via the 'System Settings' of your distribution.
 Often these settings can also be accessed through the task bar.

-If you want to have a L2TP/IPSec or PPTP VPN connection for each country CyberGhost operates server in, please repeat all steps for each of the other addresses CyberGhost provides you with, when choosing the country.
+If you want multiple VPN connections to different locations, CyberGhost operates server in, please repeat all steps for each of the other addresses you note down, when choosing the country in step 1.

 *Details about correct server addresses for the manual configuration of native protocols (such as structure, single server configuration, and address variations) you will find in this article.